 - For teenagers, Celebration might help maintain connection while respecting autonomy

-The framework can be applied to all types of gaming—video games, board games, tabletop RPGs, and more.
-It transforms gaming from a source of family conflict into an opportunity for connection and growth.
+While we focused specifically about video games in our examples, the GCOP framework can be applied to all types of gaming: video games, board games, tabletop RPGs, and more.
+It has the potential to transform gaming from a source of family conflict into an opportunity for connection and growth.

 Getting Started with GCOP

 Begin by identifying one component that feels most natural to your family’s current gaming habits.
-Maybe you’re already great at participating but could strengthen your observation skills.
-Or perhaps you provide excellent guidance but haven’t focused on celebrating achievements.
+Maybe you’re already great at Participating but could strengthen your Observation skills through being a bit more passive.
+Or perhaps you provide excellent Guidance but haven’t focused on Celebration, therefore are missing a crucial piece of connection with your child.

-Small adjustments can make a big difference.
-Try implementing one new GCOP practice this week, and watch how it transforms your family’s gaming!
+Try implementing one new GCOP practice this week, and watch what it does!